ragardner/tksheet/DOCUMENTATION.md

 Returns the created span
 """
 ```
 - `key` you do not have to provide an argument for `key`, if no argument is provided then the span will be a full sheet span.
-Otherwise `key` can be the following types:
+Otherwise `key` can be the following types which are type hinted as `CreateSpanTypes`:
     - `None`
     - `str` e.g. `sheet.span("A1:F1")`
     - `int` e.g. `sheet.span(0)`